Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 * **app** The `app` folder contains the entire app functionality.
 * **bootstrap.js** This file contains the code that initializes your project as a native app.
 * **app.js** The app.js module contains application specific code, such as which page is the starting page of the application.
 * **app.css** The main CSS file of the application.
-The styles you define here are be applied to the content of all pages.
+The styles you define here are applied to the content of all pages.
 * **main-page.js** This is the main JavaScript file used to implement the business logic of the initial page.
 * **main-page.xml** This is the file used to implement the UI of the initial page.
 * **App_Resources** The App_Resources folder contains application assets such as icons, splash screens and configuration files such as Info.plist and AndroidManifest.xml.